AlbertGhazaly/IF2110_TB_03_G/README.md

 - C/C++ Compiler

 ### Installation
-- Tutor dulu cara install c compiler di sini.
+- Tutor dulu cara install c compiler di sini
 - Download all folder and files on this repository or simply clone this repo!